gulfiliz/gulfiliz.github.io/_posts/2026-02-27-visibility-over-knowledge.md

 This inversion is not inevitable.
 It is not natural.
-It is the product of specific choices — platform design, incentive structures, metric selection — that could be made differently.
+It is the product of specific choices, platform design, incentive structures, metric selection, that could be made differently.

 They have not been made differently.

 The system continues.

-And somewhere in it —
+And somewhere in it,
-doing the slow, invisible work, accepting the reach penalty, refusing to distort for the audience —

-someone actually knows something.
+doing the slow, invisible work, accepting the reach penalty, refusing to distort for the audience, someone actually knows something.

 They are not trending.